New JWST redshifts for the host galaxies of CDF-S XT1 and XT2: understanding their nature: Results and interpretations

 Given that the decay time slope of CDF-S XT1 appears fully consistent with the predictions for TDEs \citep[i.e., $\propto t^{-5/3}$;][]{Rees1988,Phinney1989,Burrows2011}, a comparison to this class of transient is warranted.
 However, the high peak luminosity reached by XT1 implies that only a jetted TDE scenario remains possible.

-In the case of an SMBH-TDE, we note that SwJ1644+57 reached comparable luminosities to XT1 at multiple points in its light curve \citep[see Fig.~\ref{fig:LC_comparison};][]{Bloom2011,Levan2011}, and presented a radio luminosity \citep{Berger2012} consistent with the radio upper limits of XT1.
+In the case of an SMBH-TDE, we note that SwJ1644+57 reaches comparable luminosities to XT1 at multiple points in its light curve \citep[see Fig.~\ref{fig:LC_comparison};][]{Bloom2011,Levan2011}, and presents a radio luminosity \citep{Berger2012} consistent with the radio upper limits of XT1 (see Fig.~\ref{fig:kann_plot}, right panel).
 However, the fast rise time, hard X-ray flux, lack of strong variability, and overall duration of CDF-S XT1 remain strongly inconsistent with the few known jetted SMBH-TDEs, leading us to exclude this scenario.